Sunday 25th November

 “Euw.”

-That one syllable took all the angry wind out of my sails.
+And that one syllable took all the angry wind out of my sails.

 “I look like the fucking Elephant Man,” I groaned, squeezing gunk out of what was essentially an open head-wound.